Work samples

 Videography by Kristian Whipple

-Performed by Destiny Arlette Cooke
+Conceptually developed, styled, and modeled by Destiny Arlette Cooke

 TEJIDO Template

 A dance-centered staged performance created by GALAX Dance Movement Duo, reimagined as a storefront email template.
-It serves as a poster, artistic documentation of the work's tone and message, and email template to invite viewers to enter the performance rather than passively view it.

 • TEJIDO Template